prajapatsur/Python-Blog-Project/README.md

     ...     db.create_all()
     ```

-5. Run the application:
+5. Run the application on terminal:
     ```sh
-    flask run
+    python app.py
     ```

 ## Usage